YAVSRG/YAVSRG/interlude/docs/wiki/performance_recording.md

 I'm still looking into this and don't want to offer any misinformation, but what works for me is:

-- Smart frame limit
+- Smart frame limit, (a fixed frame cap may work better in some cases)
-- Borderless windowed mode
+- Borderless windowed or Borderless fullscreen mode
 - In OBS, use a 'Display Capture' instead of a 'Game Capture'
 - In OBS, right-click on the stream preview and *disable it*
 - Minimise the OBS window before recording, if convenient